sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/scattering.cpp VFP Solver

-After the simulation ended, we can compute the error by comparing to the analytic solution (implemented in `InitialValueFunction`).
+After the simulation ended, we can compute the error by comparing to the analytic solution (implemented in @vfpref{InitialValueFunction}).

 @snippet{lineno} examples/scattering/scattering.cpp L2 error

-In case an exception is thrown, we will catch it, output it to std::err and return with an error code.
+In case an exception is thrown, we will catch it, output it to `std::err` and return with an error code.

 @snippet{lineno} examples/scattering/scattering.cpp try catch block end

-This concludes the `main` function for the scattering example.
+@todo Add section "Compiling the example" including the "CMakeLists.txt"

 ## Results {#results}